edikedik/tkp-finder/README.md

                              a PK domain.  [default: 150] --min_domains INTEGER      The number of domains to classify a protein as TKP.
+  --timeout INTEGER          For parallel processing, indicate timeout for
+                             getting results of a single process.
   -h, --help                 Show this message and exit.
 ```